Mounjaro Lawsuit

 August 2023:

-The law firm Morgan & Morgan filed a claim in federal district court on behalf of its client, Jaclyn Bjorklund.
-The named defendants are Novo Nordisk and Eli Lilly and Company.
+Law firm Morgan & Morgan filed a claim in federal district court on behalf of its client, Jaclyn Bjorklund.
+The named defendants are Novo Nordisk and Eli Lilly.
+Bjorklund alleges the companies failed to warn patients about the risks of stomach paralysis associated with Ozempic and Mounjaro.

 -